 I’ve made a note for future reference: Tamiflu can be prescribed by your GP if you are considered at risk of pneumonia and you come into contact with someone who has ‘flu.

 Once I came home from hospital, I had to be supported by family.
 I continued to take two lots of antibiotics (Co-amoxiclav and Clarithromycin) and steroids (Prednisolone) for a few of weeks.
 I finished the course of Tamiflu and my GP was asked to check my ‘flu symptoms had gone.
 I also have to use my steroid inhaler much more to manage my asthma.

 I have had follow up appointments with a pulmonary consultant and my rheumatologist.
 I had a lung scan last week to see if the opacification on my lungs has cleared.
 My consultant is concerned that there’s a possibility I may have pulmonary fibrosis – it is sometimes a complication of connective tissue diseases like lupus and it’s also a known side-effect of a treatment I have had – Methotrexate – unfortunately.
 I’ve had some lung function tests this week, and have some further tests next week.
-My lung specialist told me that it’s likely to take at least three months to physically recover fully from my pneumonia and sepsis.
+My lung specialist told me that it’s likely to take at least three or four months to physically recover fully from my pneumonia and sepsis.

 The standard of medical care and support I have received from the paramedics, A&E staff, Acute Medicine doctors, ward staff, and my consultants has been outstanding.
 The hospital staff were redirecting some patients to another regional hospital because they were so busy on the night I was admitted, and had said they were only seeing people with very serious medical conditions – such as a stroke or heart attack – and those needing very urgent care.
 Yet I was seen by a doctor immediately when we arrived at the A&E. Very prompt recognition and treatment of my condition by the paramedics and A&E doctors undoubtedly saved my life.